ritaalamino/ritaalamino/README.md

 - 👋 Hi, I’m @ritaalamino
 - 👀 I’m interested in NLP, AI, Data Architecture and Full-stack Developing
 - 🌱 I’m currently learning Bert
-- 💞️ I’m managin projects at the UFSC Intelligence Laboratory
+- 💞️ I’m managing projects at the UFSC Intelligence Laboratory
 - 📫 How to reach me: linkedin.com/in/ritaalamino

 <!---